FintruX (FTX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FintruX Historical Price

-According to the latest data gathered on FintruX live price page, the current price of FintruX is 0.00071269USD.
-The circulating supply of FintruX(FTX) is 83.35M FTX , giving it a market capitalization of $59.40K.
+According to the latest data gathered on FintruX live price page, the current price of FintruX is 0USD.
+The circulating supply of FintruX(FTX) is 83.35M FTX , giving it a market capitalization of $62.04K.

 The FintruX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FTX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.